 During his years of pastoral ministry, Father Kopacz also served in a variety of other Diocesan positions, including President of the Catholic Schools’ Board of Education, an advocate in the Tribunal, a member of the Diocesan Finance Council, Director of Continuing Education for Priests, a member of the College of Consultors and the Presbyteral Council, and Coordinator of Hispanic Ministry for Monroe County.
 All of these ministries and experiences have served him well in his episcopal service as the Bishop of Jackson.

-Auxiliary Bishop of New York
+Auxiliary Bishop Emeritus of the Archdiocese of New York

 The Most Reverend Dominick J. Lagonegro was born on March 6, 1943.
 He is the only child of Dominick R. Lagonegro and Diamentina Morgado.